Industry Topics for Sellers of Firearm and Ammunition Products

 Sales for Resale

-A sale for resale is not subject to sales and use tax or the FET.
-However, you should be aware that a Federal Firearms License (FFL) does not qualify as a resale or exemption certificate even though this license, combined with a copy of a seller's permit, may contain some of the essential elements specified for a resale certificate.
-As a gun dealer, you are required to furnish a resale certificate to your vendor or receive a resale certificate from your customer as prescribed in Regulation 1668, Resale Certificates.
+A sale for resale is not subject to sales and use tax or the CFET.
+However, you should be aware that a FFL does not qualify as a resale or exemption certificate even though this license, combined with a copy of a seller's permit, may contain some of the essential elements specified for a resale certificate.
+As a firearm dealer, you are required to give a resale certificate to your vendor or receive a resale certificate from your customer as prescribed in Regulation 1668, Resale Certificates.
 These certificates should be provided to your vendors and retained in your records for no less than four years.

-To help you meet these sales for resale requirements, you may use form CDTFA-230, Resale Certificate, available on our website.
+To help you meet these sales for resale requirements, you may use a CDTFA-230, Resale Certificate, available on our website.
 For more information, please see publication 103, Sales for Resale.

 General Exemptions

 Sales to the U.S. government are generally exempt from sales and use tax.
-However, these sales may be subject to the FET (see the FET Exemptions section below for more information).
+However, these sales may be subject to the CFET (see the CFET Exemptions section below for more information).

-Sales made in interstate or foreign commerce are generally exempt from sales and use tax and the FET.
+Sales made in interstate or foreign commerce are generally exempt from sales and use tax and the CFET.

-The following retail sales of firearms, firearm precursor parts, or ammunition are exempt from the FET, but would still be subject to the sales and use tax when:
+Retail sales of firearms, firearm precursor parts, or ammunition are exempt from the CFET, but may still be subject to the sales and use tax when:

 For more information about exemptions and exclusions that may apply, see publication 101, Sales Delivered Outside of California and publication 102, Sales to the United States Government.